UDST/urbansim_templates/README.md

 - Each new template class needs to be imported by name into `modelmanager.py`, for now.
 See discussion [here](https://github.com/UDST/urbansim_templates/blob/master/urbansim_templates/modelmanager.py#L105-L114).

-- We don't have design patterns yet for templates whose final output is to _generate_ DataFrames or Series, rather than modifying existing ones, but this is a high priority.
+- We don't have design patterns yet for templates whose final output is to _generate_ DataFrames or Series, rather than modifying existing ones, but we're working on it.